 Skip to Content

-Pork Vindaloo Anglo Indian Curry
+Goan(ish) Pork Vindaloo Curry

-Hot and Sour Pork Curry
+Goan Pork Curry

 My site is littered with curry recipes inspired by my love of British Indian curry houses.

-I have everything from lamb madras to the ever popular chicken tikka masala.
+I have everything from lamb madras to the ever-popular chicken tikka masala.

-Over the next 500 years, it has become a host of different dishes and mine is another take on a take.
+Over the next 500 years, it has become a host of different dishes, and mine is another take on a take.
 The ever-changing nature really is everything that I love about food!

-When it comes to curry recipes I firmly believe that the sauce should be tailored to match the protein it is served with.
+When it comes to curry recipes, I firmly believe that the sauce should be tailored to match the protein it is served with.
 So this vindaloo sauce is not identical to the one I use for my beef vindaloo.

 Frequently Asked Questions